opentoolbox/developer/resources/devops/Deploy-Laravel-On-Ubuntu.md

 ---
-layout: post

 title: Deploy Laravel su qualsiasi server ubuntu
-summary: |-
-    This is the custom summary for the post.

-    It can be in **Markdown format** if required.
-author: "@gloriadesideri"
 ---
 # Deploy AWS laravel (o su un qualsiasi web server linux)